-- 34. In light of the results achieved with the Strategic Plan (June 2012-2015), the Office will continue its prosecutorial policy: - Performing in-depth, open-ended investigations while maintaining focus.
+- 35. In light of the results achieved with the Strategic Plan (June 2012 2015), the Office will continue its prosecutorial policy: - Performing in-depth, open-ended investigations while maintaining focus.

-The in-depth approach to investigations refers to the Office's new approach to increasingly collect diverse forms of evidence to support its cases.
+The in-depth approach to investigations refers to the Office's approach to collect more and increasingly diverse forms of evidence to support its cases.

 The open-ended aspect of the investigations means that the Office first identifies alleged crimes (or incidents) to be investigated within a wide range of incidents.
 Following this meticulous process, alleged perpetrators are identified based on the evidence collected.
-This approach implies the need to consider multiple alternative case hypotheses and to consistently and objectively test case theories against the evidence - incriminating and exonerating - and to support decision-making in relation to investigations and prosecutions.
+This approach implies the need to consider multiple alternative case hypotheses and to consistently and objectively test case theories against the evidence - incriminating and exonerating - to support decision-making in relation to investigations and prosecutions.